Your Rights When Prison Personnel Fail to Provide Inmate Medical Care

 What is Deliberate Indifference?

-The same case determined that according to the Eighth Amendment, prison personnel’s “deliberate indifference” to a prisoner’s serious illness or injury constitutes cruel and unusual punishment.
+The same case determined that according to the Eighth Amendment, a prison officer’s “deliberate indifference” to a prisoner’s serious illness or injury constitutes cruel and unusual punishment.
 Deliberate indifference refers to an official’s reckless disregard of the substantial risk of harm to the prisoner despite knowing about the risk and the need to take reasonable steps to remove that risk.

 Get Legal Help If You Did Not Receive Inmate Medical Care